Satyam19946/Library-management-System/README.md

 # Library-management-System

+*My high school project that started it all.
 This program uses concepts of File Handling, iteration, data processing, and decision making.
 It allows the user to manage a Library.
 The functions in this program are -